-1.1 To update the Committee on the progress of the Belfast Region City Deal (BRCD).

-2.1 The Committee is asked to:

-- i. note the progress of the advisory boards in the development of the BRCD; - ii. agree that the four Members representing Belfast City Council on the re formatted Joint Members Forum be one each from the four largest Political Parties; and - iii. note that the Joint Member Forum has no decision making powers and all investment decisions relating to BCC BRCD projects will be brought to the Strategic Policy and Resources Committee.
+- "1.0 Purpose of Report or Summary of Main Issues - 1.1 To update the Committee on the progress of the Belfast Region City Deal (BRCD). - 2.0 Recommendations - 2.1 The Committee is asked to: - i. note the progress of the advisory boards in the development of the BRCD; - ii. agree that the four Members representing Belfast City Council on the re formatted Joint Members Forum be one each from the four largest Political Parties; and - iii. note that the Joint Member Forum has no decision making powers and all investment decisions relating to BCC BRCD projects will be brought to the Strategic Policy and Resources Committee.

-- 3.1 At its meeting in June, the Committee received details of the resources and frameworks being put in place to deliver Phase 2 of the BRCD, which includes: - A Financial Plan and Agreement - A Deal Document- detailed document covering all elements included within Heads of terms, including Governance Framework - An Implementation Plan- summarising milestones for key deliverables, outputs, resources and risk mitigation for each project - Outline Business Cases (OBCs) for the individual BRCD projects
+- 3.1 At its meeting in June, the Committee received details of the resources and frameworks being put in place to deliver Phase 2 of the BRCD, which includes: - A Financial Plan and Agreement - A Deal Document- detailed document covering all elements included within Heads of terms, including Governance Framework - An Implementation Plan- summarising milestones for key deliverables, outputs, resources and risk mitigation for each project

-3.2 Members also approved the resources and governance arrangements to develop and deliver the Destination Hub - Belfast City Council's key city deal project.
+- Outline Business Cases (OBCs) for the individual BRCD projects - 3.2 Members also approved the resources and governance arrangements to develop and deliver the Destination Hub Belfast City Council's key city deal project.